Do Language Models Update their Forecasts with New Information?: EvolveCast: Dynamic Forecasting Evaluation Formalization

 \subsection{Task Definition}

-We formalize \textsc{EvolveCast} as a dynamic forecasting task, where the goal is to evaluate whether a language model revises its predictions and confidence in response to new information in a manner comparable to a reference standard.
-Let $q$ denote a forecasting question about a future event (e.g., ``Will GPT-5 be released in 2025?'').
+We formalize \textsc{EvolveCast} as a dynamic forecasting task, where the goal is to evaluate whether a language model revises its forecasts and confidence in response to new information.
+Let $q$ denote a forecasting question about a future event (e.g., ``Will GPT-6 be released in 2025?'').
 At time $t$, new information $x_t$ (e.g., a news headline or update) becomes available, and we measure how the model’s belief changes when conditioned on it.
-For binary questions ($\mathcal{Y} = \{\text{Yes}, \text{No}\}$), the model’s belief at time $t$ reduces to a scalar confidence $p_t = P_t(\text{Yes} \mid x_{t}) \in [0, 1]$, and the belief update is defined as $\Delta p = p_t - p_0$.
+For binary questions ($\mathcal{Y} = \{\text{Yes}, \text{No}\}$), the model’s belief at time $t$ reduces to a scalar confidence $p_t = P_t(\text{Yes} \mid x_{t}) \in [0, 1]$, and the confidence update is defined as $\Delta p = p_t - p_0$.